 You can switch from BHO or wax concentrate to loose leaf herb by swapping out the insert at the bottom.
 You can use the PAX app on your phone to set the temperature you want.
 For example, 338° F is ideal for vaporizing cannabis to get the maximum amount of THC from it.

 The PAX 3 comes in a sleek, brushed steel tube and it’s made from medical grade materials.
 It runs off a rechargeable battery and has a 10-year warranty.

 The top 5 best portable vaporizers for weed

 PAX 3 Portable Vaporizer from Ploom

 Our all-around top pick is the PAX 3 from Ploom.
 We love it because we can enjoy buds or oil, depending on our mood and availability.
 It’s not as fast as our second place vaporizer below, but it has other advantages like a longer warranty, medical grade components, and a much more discreet way of heating weed.
 Plus, it vibrates and looks cool.

 Number two is the Firefly 2 made for vaping herb, not concentrates.
+[CORRECTION: The Firefly 2 actually has 5 settings for dry herb and one for wax concentrates.]
 It’s gotten rave reviews from a lot of well-known sites, it has a 2-year warranty, and it comes in a bunch of different colors.